adithyarao3103/PINN/README.md

 In the code, we define the neural network class and use the `tf.GradientTape()` to compute the derivatives of the neural network with respect to the input variables.
 We then use the computed derivatives to obtain the residual of the PDE, and then the loss.

 Further, we use the Adam optimizer to minimize the loss.
 We see that even with small networks and a small number of training batches and epochs, we can obtain a very good approximation to the solution of the PDE.

+---
+> For more details, refer the readmes in the respective folders.